-One of the questions we are most commonly asked at NaturAll Club is what products or haircare routines we recommend for kids with curly hair or natural hair.
-Deciding on a hair regimen for your child can be, well, scary!
+One of the questions we are most commonly asked at NaturAll is what products or haircare routines we recommend for kids with curly hair or natural hair.
+Deciding on a hair regimen for your child can be scary!
 Many parents are afraid of neglecting or somehow ruining the health of their children’s hair.
-The task can seem most intimidating to parents who don’t have natural hair themselves or if their child’s hair is significantly different from their own.
+The task can seem most intimidating to parents who don’t have natural hair themselves or if their child is biracial and has hair that is significantly different from their own.
 Read our guide to find out more about haircare for children and toddlers with natural hair!

-A child's haircare routine doesn’t have to take all your time or money- it’s a matter of natural ingredients, a regimen, and consistency.
+A child's haircare routine doesn’t have to take all your time or money- it’s a matter of good ingredients, a good regimen, and consistency.
 And once you establish a routine that works for you and your child, you’ll be able to relax!
 Get ready to start your kid's haircare journey.

 No matter what you’ve heard, you DO need to shampoo your child’s natural hair.
 Product residue builds up over time and can clog pores and block moisture from entering hair follicles.
 The result is dry hair!
-Also, don’t forget that your child is a child- their hair will get dirty while they’re playing a lot quicker than yours.
+Also, don’t forget that your child is a child- their hair will get dirty while they’re playing.
 However, shampooing more than once a week is likely to dry out natural hair as well, since it strips out natural oils.
-Pick a gentle shampoo that doesn’t irritate your child’s eyes or scalp, and wash regularly- somewhere between every 7-14 days.
+Pick a gentle shampoo, such as NaturAll's all-natural and sulfate free Avocado Shampoo.
+Wash your child's hair every 7-14 days.

 Your child’s hair probably accumulates more wear and tear than yours does- whether they’re learning to swim, playing out in the cold, running around and sweating, or playing with their own hair.
 Since kids are more susceptible to dry and damaged hair, be precautionary.
 At least several times a week, moisturize your child’s hair with water or a store-bought moisturizer, and seal it in with oil.
 Pay attention to those ends!
 They’ll dry out first.

-We know, it can be painful for both you and the child.
+We know, it can be painful for both you and your child.
 But it doesn’t have to be!
 Here’s what you need to know.

 - Don’t avoid detangling.
-If you don’t do it, the child’s hair will become more and more unmanageable as well as prone to breakage and split ends.
+If you don’t detangle, their hair will become more and more unmanageable as well as prone to breakage and split ends.

 - Use a wide-toothed comb, and don’t tug or yank!
 Start near the ends (always combing down), and gently work your way up to comb down the full length.
 With patience and this method, you should be able to detangle any knots rather than yanking them out.